AppZung/react-native-code-push/docs/setup-android.md

     }
     ```

-    For React Native 0.72 and below: update the `MainApplication.java`
+    If your MainApplication is a Java file: update the `MainApplication.java`

     ```java
     ...